 post for 9 de enero, 2014

-The houses I’ve occupied during the past forty years have been large, large enough to become a small hotel.
+The houses I’ve occupied during the past forty years have been large.
 And as I became aware of the tragedy of LGBT children living on the streets of large American cities, children, kicked out, and made homeless by their religious (mainly Christian) families, I realized that the building which I owned in Merida, Yucatan, could be equipped as a facility for such cases.

 The thought to offer my friend, the doctor, space for his consulting office, also, in the same building, took form, as I proceeded with changing my will and snuggling down into the comfort of my new beneficent persona.